Sabrina-manahil-waseem-006/OOP-labs/README.md

 A feature that allows a subclass to provide a specific implementation of a method that is already defined in its superclass.<br>
 Enhances the flexibility and reusability of the code.

+### 🏷️ Method Overloading:

+A feature that allows a class to have more than one method with the same name but different parameters.<br>
+Provides flexibility in method usage by allowing different operations under the same method name.

 ### 🔍 Pointers:

 Variables that store memory addresses of other variables.<br>